recursedoka/album/README.md

 If it is a list, then the there can only be one argument, which, when evaluated, must be an integer value.
 The value at that index of the list is returned.

+If it is a symbol, then the there can only be one argument, which, when evaluated, must be an integer value.
+The character at that index in the symbol is returned.

 If it is a hash table, then there can be only one argument, which, when evaluated, must be a keyword value.
 The value of that key in the hash table is returned if it exists, otherwise nil is returned.

 If it is a package, then there can only be one argument, which, when evaluated, must be a symbol value.
 The value of that symbol in the package is returned if it exists, otherwise nil is returned.

 If it is a number, a list is created, with the the first value being the number